acrolinx/platform-api/README.md

 A signature is a string that identifies an integration.

-Inclue the signature as a header in every request you send to the Acrolinx API:
+Include the signature as a header in every request you send to the Acrolinx API:

 ```HTTP
 X-Acrolinx-Client: YOUR_SIGNATURE; VERSION_NUMBER
 ```